mailjet/api-documentation/guides/_send-api.md

  - <code>FromName</code>: name of the sender visible by the recipient
  - <code>Recipients</code>: list with at least one <code>Email</code> address
  - <code>Subject</code>: subject of the message that will be sent
  - <code>Text-part</code> or/and <code>Html-part</code>: content of the message sent in text or HTML format.
-At least one of these contents type needs to be specified.
+At least one of these content type needs to be specified.
 When Html-part is the only content provided, Mailjet will not generate a Text-part from the HTML version.